getredash/website/src/pages/kb/faq/eol.md

 ## How will I migrate my data (queries, dashboards, alerts, etc)?

 We will provide a migration script prior to the service end of life.
-In order to be informed when that is available, please either subscribe to this pull request <link> or this forum post <link>.
+In order to be informed when that is available, please follow updates on [this forum thread](https://discuss.redash.io/t/updated-migration-script/8755).

 ## What will happen to my data?